-Lazy Load is a function that prevents objects on a website being loaded before they appear in the visible area of the visitor’s browser.
+Lazy Load is a function that prevents objects on a website from being loaded before they appear in the visible area of the visitor’s browser.

 In this article I will focus on lazy loading advertisements.
 For my case study, I will use our ad management plugin Advanced Ads Pro which comes with a Lazy Load feature for this specific purpose.

 The principle behind the Lazy Load option of Advanced Ads is similar to deferring images.
 The main difference is that it is available for any content or script, not only for images and videos.
 If you enable the Lazy Load option, your ads get initially loaded when the user scrolls to the position where they should appear, not before.

 I often see webmasters who try to double their revenue by doubling the number of ads.
 This never works because of the limited attention span of the visitors.
 What might multiply though is the load time of their site.
 This became even more popular since AdSense dropped the allowed limit of three ad units per page in August 2016.

 As you will see in the example below, the impact on the load time of a single AdSense unit ranged between 140ms and 200ms.
 Imagine what happens to your page speed if you inject a dozen of such ads into your site!